 If only.

-Get this: Almost half of small business employers surveyed (46%) rely on “pen, paper and sticky notes” for their HR process.
+Get this: Almost half of the small business employers surveyed (46%) rely on “pen, paper, and sticky notes” for their HR process.
 Indeed, only 17% have invested in contemporary HR systems — technology that can manage HR-related information in one place with one program.
-The problem with an analogue process in a digital world is that not only can this lead to significant legal and financial problems, it also translates into stress and reduced productivity among the employees who are managing compliance.
+The problem with an analog process in a digital world is that not only can this lead to significant legal and financial problems, but it also translates into stress and reduced productivity among the employees who are managing compliance.

 I would suggest that the best practice is actually fairly simple:

-The bottom line is that the smart small business owner will invest in a modern HR solutions knowing that in reality, it doesn’t cost, it pays.
+The bottom line is that the smart small business owner will invest in modern HR solutions, knowing that, in reality, it doesn’t cost; it pays.

 Related Articles